 Update: I want to say thanks to readers who reached out to say this post was helpful - I haven’t had the time to respond to everyone who submitted a message, but I’m glad to see that this hack was useful.

-If I haven’t gotten back to your mail, feel free to give me a shout on Mastodon 🙌
+If I haven’t gotten back to your mail, feel free to ping me on Bluesky 🙌

 -